-Cancel

-This returns you directly to the SWAT3 main menu.

-Join

-To join a game, first click on the game's name to select.
-Then click on the Join tab.
-Clicking on the Join tab accesses the Operations screen of your game of choice.
+Clicking the Career tab will allow you to either create a new Internet/LAN career or restore a saved Internet/LAN career.
+Career Selection Upon clicking the Career tab, two lists will be displayed.
+The leftmost list contains new careers that you may choose to begin.
+You may scroll this list of careers by clicking on the arrows located to the lower right of the list.
+To select a new career, click on one of these careers and then click the select tab.
+The rightmost list contains careers that have been saved and are available for you to restore.
+You may scroll this list of careers by clicking on the arrows located to the lower right of the list.
+To restore a career, click on one of the careers shown in the list and click the select tab.
+Upon selecting and confirming a career, you will be taken to Operations to ready yourself and your team for the upcoming mission.
+Join Clicking this tab will allow you to join the game you have highlighted in the list.
+To highlight a game to join, move your cursor over the name of the game and click.
+If the game is password-protected, you will be prompted to enter the password.
+Once you have joined the game, you will be taken to the Operations screen.
 Create

-Clicking on the Create tab allows you to create and host your own SWAT3 game.
-Once the Create tab is selected a small window appears.
+Clicking on the Create tab allows you to create and host your own SWAT3 mission.
+Once the Create tab is selected, a window will appear.
 In the space provided, enter the name you wish the game to have, a password (optional), and choose your mission location using the arrows.
-You can also choose your game type from the list: Deathmatch Free-For-All, Deathmatch Team Play, Deathmatch Last Man Standing, or Co-Operative.
-After you click OK, you will be taken to your game's Operations screen.

-Officer

-Clicking the Officer tab allows you to edit your active multi-player character, or edit, create, or delete stored characters.

-Info

-To access detailed information regarding any of the multiplayer games in the Call Up screen, first click on an active game, and then click the Info tab.
-Available information per game will include the name of the players, name of MOD builder (if applicable), and a list of which MODs, if any, are in use.

-OPERATIONS

-First stop in any multiplayer game is Operations.
-From here you'll choose a team position, access mission information including mission objectives, chat with your fellow players, determine a mission entry point and tactical mode of approach and access the weapons and gear screens from which you and your team will outfit yourselves.

-There are three sections within Operations; Ops, Map and Gear.
-Ops is selected as the default when first accessing Operations, and it is here your team position will be determined.
-The Map section deals with the mission particulars, such as objectives, tactical mode of approach, and entry point.
+You can also choose your game type from the list: Deathmatch, Team Deathmatch, Last Man Standing, or Co-Operative.
+In an Internet game, you will be asked to choose a server to host the game on.
+The most appropriate server is automatically displayed for you as the default.
+If you wish to choose another server, click the arrow to the right of the server name to display a list of servers.
+Click the name of the server that you wish to host the game on.
+After you click O.K., you will be taken to your game's Operations screen.
+Officer Clicking the Officer tab allows you to edit your active multi-player character, through the Officer screen.
+Info To access detailed information regarding any of the multiplayer games in the Call Up screen, first click on an active game, and then click the Info tab.
+Available information per game will include the name of the players, and a list of which MODs, if any, are in use.
+Operations First stop in any multiplayer game is Operations.
+From here you'll choose team positions, access mission information including mission objectives, chat with your fellow players, determine a mission entry point and tactical mode of approach and access the weapons and gear screens from which you and your team will outfit yourselves.
+There are four sections within Operations: Ops, Mission, Gear, and Chat.
+Ops is selected as the default when first accessing Operations, and it is here that your team position will be determined.
+The Mission section deals with the mission particulars, such as objectives, tactical mode of approach, and entry point.
 The Gear section is where each player chooses a character body type, and gears up with weapons and tactical aids.
+Chat provides Internet players the ability to toggle between the Operations screen and the Lobby screen.
+This allows players to chat with those not within their game.